Police officers interact with a person near a patrol car, illuminated by blue and red lights in a nighttime urban setting

 Commonwealth v.
 P.R., Centre County, Pennsylvania — May 2018

-Client was pulled over on Interstate 80 for allegedly having an obscured license plate.
-Client did not speak English, and the State Trooper who pulled Client over detained him for approximately 20 minutes and asked him numerous questions unrelated to the traffic violation through the Google Translate app on his phone.
-The State Trooper asked Client for permission to search his vehicle, which Client denied.
-Client was then detained for an extended period of time while a drug-sniffing dog was dispatched to the scene.
-The dog alerted to the presence of narcotics, and a search was conducted of Client’s vehicle, which yielded 43 pounds of marijuana.
+The client was pulled over on Interstate 80 for allegedly having an obscured license plate.
+They did not speak English, and the State Trooper who pulled them over detained them for approximately 20 minutes, asking them numerous questions unrelated to the traffic violation through the Google Translate app on his phone.
+The State Trooper asked the client for permission to search his vehicle, which the client denied.
+The client was then detained for an extended period of time while a drug-sniffing dog was dispatched to the scene.
+The dog alerted to the presence of narcotics, and a search was conducted of the client’s vehicle, which yielded 43 pounds of marijuana.

 Sound Legal Advice: Sometimes there are deadlines that need to be strictly adhered to, so do not delay in consulting with or obtaining an experienced attorney such as Wayne E. Bradburn, Jr., and Marc A. Decker.

-Client, who was not a U.S. citizen, was arrested and charged with felony drug trafficking charges, and would be subject to removal proceedings if convicted of any or all of the charges.
-Attorney Marc A. Decker successfully argued that the traffic stop for obscured license plates was illegal and not supported by probable cause that Client had committed a motor vehicle code violation.
-The Court agreed that the State Trooper illegally pulled Client over in violation of the Pennsylvania and United States constitutions.
+The client, who was not a U.S. citizen, was arrested and charged with felony drug trafficking charges, and would be subject to removal proceedings if convicted of any or all of the charges.
+Attorney Marc A. Decker successfully argued that the traffic stop for obscured license plates was unlawful and lacked probable cause to believe the client had committed a motor vehicle code violation.
+The Court agreed that the State Trooper illegally pulled the client over in violation of the Pennsylvania and United States constitutions.

 Results: Client’s Motion to Suppress Evidence GRANTED.